Skip to main content

 • At the top level, the Master has its own channel, which sums the channels of all Groups and ends up at the main output of Maschine.
 The output of the Master’s channel is sent to your amplification system (in stand-alone mode) or to your host application (in plug-in mode).

-This default basic configuration can be customized in numerous ways.
-Using the audio settings available in the Input and Output properties at the Sound, Group, and Master level, you can build complex routings that cover a wide range of situations, as you will see in the next sections:
+This default routing configuration can be customized in numerous ways.
+Using the audio settings available in the Input and Output properties of each Sound, each Group, and the Master, you can build complex routings that cover a wide range of situations, as you will see in the next sections:

-When it comes to adjusting audio and MIDI routings, the Mix view can sometimes be the most efficient way to do: The familiar mixing desk layout allows you to quickly find the parameters you are looking for and adjust the routing on the fly.
+When it comes to adjusting audio and MIDI routings, the Mix view can sometimes be the most efficient view to use: The familiar mixing desk layout allows you to quickly find the parameters you are looking for and adjust the routing on the fly.
 Hence, in the following sections we describe the procedures in both Arrange view and Mix view.
-For more details on the Mix view, please refer to chapter Controlling Your Mix.
+For more details on the Mix view, refer to Controlling your mix.

-You will also find useful examples of the various routings described here in chapter Using Effects.
+You will also find useful examples of the various routings described here in Using effects.

 Each Sound can be configured to receive external audio signals.
 These audio signals can be coming from the following sources: